Back Arrow

 Marketing case study

-While their ultra-cheap flight tickets have been a big part of their success, their social media campaign has led to a large online follower base that consistently engages with the brand.
+Ryanair is an Irish airline known for its low budget flights across Europe and the United Kingdom.
+While their ultra-cheap flight tickets have been a big part of their success, their social media campaigns has led to a large online follower base that consistently engages with the brand.

 So, how did Ryanair become so popular online?
 Humor!